robbelouwet/masterthesis-forkskinny/reports/second_semester/week8.md

 Continued implementing PAEF.
 I've implemented the first part where the associated data blocks are encrypted, but I still need to test.

+# Sunday

+PAEF-forkskinny-64-192 (encryption only) implemented.
+PAEF-AD encryption takes less cycles than vanilla primitive encryption, because we slice less key material.
+Apparently I messed up my benchmarking calculations, it appears the implementation is a lot slower than I thought.
+Gonna have to look into this, still have my idea to accelerate slicing.